bissi1/bissi1.github.io/_pages/research.md

 classes: full
 ---

-My primary research interest is advancing <strong>data-driven decision-making under uncertainty</strong>, with a particular focus on two-stage stochastic optimization.
-My approach balances theoretical novelty with application-driven impact, addressing complex <strong>societal</strong> and <strong>environmental</strong> challenges through the creative development of mathematical models.
+My primary research interest is advancing *data-driven decision-making under uncertainty*, with a particular focus on two-stage stochastic optimization.
+My approach balances theoretical novelty with application-driven impact, addressing complex *societal* and *environmental* challenges through the creative development of mathematical models.
 These models are often large-scale, typically requiring the design of specialized algorithms to enable computationally efficient solutions.

 One central focus of my research is <strong>chance-constrained optimization</strong>, where the goal is to design systems that remain resilient even under extreme risk conditions.
 I work on developing specialized algorithms to solve such stochastic programs, ensuring both tractability and practicality.
 A second recurring theme is the development of new axiomatic definitions of fairness.
 Here, I seek to design continuous or discrete optimization models whose Karush–Kuhn–Tucker (KKT) optimality conditions lead to these fairness notions.